Why Do Hoverboards Continue to Catch Fire or Explode?

 Finally, in recent weeks we have written about the fires and injuries caused by exploding batteries in electronic cigarettes, e-hookahs, and other portable vaporization devices.
 Problems with these devices can have particularly severe effects since the explosion often occurs close to the user’s face.
 In some instances, injury victims of defective lithium batteries in these devices have suffered damage to the mouth, teeth and tongue.

 While lithium batteries are extremely useful in a broad array of product lines and product types, additional precautions must be taken to minimize the fire and explosion risk in novel applications of the technology.
 Consider that auto manufacturers like Tesla include active cooling systems to ensure that batteries operate within a safe range of temperatures.
 Furthermore, these vehicles contain protection for the batteries that reduces the impacts of bumps and jostles.
 Manufacturers who are placing these batteries into novel devices like hoverboards and e-cigarettes must also do more to protect against the known risks of lithium ion batteries.

 Injured by a Lithium Ion Battery in a Hoverboard or Other Device?

 If you or a loved one have suffered a severe injury due to a fire or explosion in the lithium-ion battery installed into your hoverboard or gyroboard the experienced personal injury and product liability attorneys of The Reiff Law Firm may be able to fight for you.
+Our fire injury lawyers are here to help you.
 For more than three decades our experienced and strategic attorneys have fought for injured Pennsylvanians and Philadelphians.
-To schedule a free and confidential initial personal injury consultation call us at (215) 246-9000 today or contact us online.
+To schedule a free and confidential initial personal injury consultation call us at (215) 709-6940 today or contact us online.